 If any of this information has changed, make sure to work with your internal organization to ensure the information is updated prior to the arrival of the onsite deployment engineer.
-Updating your information will prevent any delays in the deployment process.
+This will prevent any delays in the deployment process.

 To deploy Azure Stack Hub, a Microsoft deployment engineer will be present to kick off the deployment.
-We also require a network engineer from your organization to be available during the onsite deployment.
+We require that a network engineer from your organization to be available during the period of the onsite deployment.

 The following checks are what you should expect from the onsite engineer during the deployment experience:

 - Connect power and power on the solution.

 - Check all the cabling and border connectivity to ensure the solution is properly put together and meets your requirements.

 - Configure the solution Hardware Lifecycle Host (HLH).